reujab/knightweb.dev/src/articles/emulating-raspberry-pi/index.md

 title: "Emulating Raspberry Pi OS"
 author: "Christopher Knight"
 date: 4 August 2024
-updated: 5 August 2024
+updated: 6 August 2024
-notes: Formatting
+notes: Download links
 description: Learn how to emulate a Raspberry Pi (32 or 64-bit) with graphics support using QEMU by creating an initrd that loads virtio_gpu.
 bibliography: refs.bib